it-bens/api-caller/README.md

 First, you have to determine if the API you would like to call uses limit and offset or page tokens.
 In both cases a specific API caller implementing the `ApiCallerInterface` has to be created.

+An array of parameters required for the actual request can be passed to the wrapper request method.

 ### API with limit and offset
 ```php
 use ITB\ApiCaller\WithLimitOffset\ApiCallerInterface;